 Cut worms can attack young seedlings.
 Put plant collars around the seedlings or sprinkle ground eggshells at the base of the plant.
 Tomato hornworms are chubby caterpillars that munch at night, so head out with a flashlight and pick them off by hand.

 Colorado potato beetles are small, yellow-and-black-striped beetles that you should pick off by hand.
 Flea beetles are tiny beetles that don't do much harm other than eating holes in the foliage.

 Common Diseases for Ground Cherries

 You'll recognize powdery mildew right away since it looks like someone sprinkled powdered sugar all over your plant.
 This is a fungal disease, usually occurring when water sits on the foliage leaves.
 Water the base but not the leaves and treat by spraying with neem oil.

 Root rot is almost always a consequence of improper drainage.
 If water gets caught and held in the soil, the roots simply rot.
-If your soil is heavy or clay, amend it well with sand, grit or gravel or plant in a raised bed with well-draining potting soil.
+If your soil is heavy or clay, amend it well with organic matter or plant in a raised bed with potting soil that drains well.